xlladdins/xll/docs/Excel4MacrosE-G.md

 clears the check box.
 If an argument is omitted, the setting is unchanged.

-Vary    corresponds to the Vary By Categories check box.
+Vary&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Vary By Categories check box.
 Vary is not available for area charts.

-Drop    corresponds to the Drop Lines check box.
+Drop&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Drop Lines check box.
 Drop is available only for area and line charts.

-Hilo    corresponds to the Hi-Lo Lines check box.
+Hilo&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Hi-Lo Lines check box.
 Hilo is available only for line charts.

-Angle    is a number from 0 to 360 specifying the angle of the first pie slice (in degrees) if the chart is a pie chart.
+Angle&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 360 specifying the
+angle of the first pie slice (in degrees) if the chart is a pie chart.
 If angle is omitted, it is assumed to be 0, or it is unchanged if a value was previously set.

-Series\_dist    is the number 1 or 2 and specifies automatic or manual series distribution.
+Series\_dist&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+automatic or manual series distribution.

   - > If series\_dist is 1 or omitted, Microsoft Excel uses automatic
     > series distribution.